 Most modern Central Processing Units (CPUs) can have between two and 32 cores.
 This means that they have multiple core components that are able to process data.

 If you were to purchase a graphics card that contained multiple CUDA cores, it’s much the same as buying a multi-core CPU.
-The only difference being that the GPU would use thousands of course.
+The only difference being that the GPU would use thousands.

 Also much smaller than CPU cores, CUDA cores enable Nvidia to fit more into a smaller space.